-Long Day's Journey Into Plight: Stephen Dare Goes JTAJuly 6, 2009 24 comments Print Article
+Long Day's Journey Into Plight: Stephen Dare Goes JTADecember 5, 2015 24 comments Print Article

-Welcome to a summary of one of Metrojacksonville's most popular articles of all time: Stephen Dare decided to give up car travel and get around depending wholly on the mass transit options provided by the Jacksonville Transportation Authority.
+Welcome to a summary of one of Metrojacksonville's most popular articles of all time: Originally published in 2009, when most people would agree that the beleaguered Transit Authority was at its absolute nadir (pre Nat Ford) Stephen Dare decided to give up car travel and get around depending wholly on the mass transit options provided by the Jacksonville Transportation Authority.
 The result was often a hilarious and ultimately grisly tale and the highlights are compiled here:

 Only one day so far and already, the JTA shenanigans are a little too egregious to deal with.